 There’s a lot to celebrate in April, between April Fool’s Day, Easter, Passover, and Tax Day (ok, maybe that last one is more like, “Thank goodness I’m done with taxes” day).

-But here at LearnVest, we’re especially excited that it’s Financial Literacy Month — and that next week is officially National Retirement Planning Week.
+But here at LearnVest, we’re especially excited that April is also Financial Literacy Month — and includes National Retirement Planning Week.

 We know; that doesn’t sound quite as fun as celebrating National Caramel Popcorn Day (April 6, for the uninformed), but it reminds us all just how important it is to be prepared for retirement.
 After all, how much you should be saving for your post-work life is one of the three most-important numbers to know when it comes to your financial health.
 (Also on the list: your emergency savings and how much debt you have.)